 NEIGHBORHOOD CONDITIONS Where we live determines the quality of the air we breathe, the homes we live in, how safe we feel, what kinds of food we can easily access and more.
 Housing quality Poorly maintained housing is associated with negative health outcomes, including asthma and other respiratory illnesses, injuries and poor mental health.
-Mott Haven and Melrose has one of the highest percentages of homes with maintenance defects in the city.
+A higher percentage of homes in Morrisania and Crotona have maintenance defects compared with homes citywide.

-Air pollution Although NYC air quality is improving, air pollution, such as fine particles ($PM{2.5}$), can cause health problems, particularly among the very young, seniors and those with preexisting health conditions.
-In Mott Haven and Melrose, levels of $PM{2.5}$, the most harmful air pollutant, are 10.0 micrograms per cubic meter, compared with 9.1 in the Bronx and 8.6 citywide.
+Air pollution Although NYC air quality is improving, air pollution, such as fine particles (PM{2.5}), can cause health problems, particularly among the very young, seniors and those with preexisting health conditions.
+In Morrisania and Crotona, levels of PM{2.5}, the most harmful air pollutant, are 9.4 micrograms per cubic meter, compared with 9.1 in the Bronx and 8.6 citywide.